-We transmit and distribute to customers of retail electric providers electric power that the retail electric providers obtain from power generation facilities owned by third parties.
+We transmit and distribute to customers of REPs electric power that the REPs obtain from power generation facilities owned by third parties.
 We do not own or operate any power generation facilities.
 If power generation is disrupted or if power generation capacity is inadequate, our sales of transmission and distribution services may be diminished or interrupted, and our results of operations, financial condition and cash flows may be adversely affected.